nawabahmadreshi/documentation/pages/features/deepviews.md

 {% endexample %}

 ####{% raw %}{{link_data}}{% endraw %}
-Link Object, which contains all the parameters of your link's data dictionary, including your deeplink values.
+Link Object, which contains all of your link's parameters, including your deeplink values.

 {% example %}
 If you want to expose a key value pair of 'welcome_message': 'Welcome to my App', you would do the following: `<h1>{% raw %}{{link_data.welcome_message}}{% endraw %}</h1>`, and this would render `Welcome to my App`.